apache/accumulo-website/_docs-2/troubleshooting/basic.md

 of the visibilities in the underlying data.

-Note that the use of `rfile-info` is an administrative tool and can only by used by someone who can access the underlying Accumulo data.
+Note that the use of `rfile-info` is an administrative tool and can only be used by someone who can access the underlying Accumulo data.
 It does not provide the normal access controls in Accumulo.

 ## Ingest